Gonorrhoea: Common, Treatable, and Nothing to Be Ashamed Of

 In Women

-- The infection can spread to the blood or joints, which can be life-threatening.
+Spread of infection to the blood or joints, which can be life-threatening

 Book your STi test now!